lantunes/cellpylib/paper/paper.md

 unfamiliar languages and technologies, or are required to devote considerable effort to the implementation and testing of non-trivial algorithms.
 The availability of a user-friendly Python library for CA will likely encourage more researchers to consider these fascinating dynamical and computational systems.
 Moreover, having a standard implementation of CA in the Python environment helps to ensure that scientific results are reproducible.
+CellPyLib is a Python library aimed to meet this need, which supports the creation and analysis of models that exist on a regular array or uniform grid, such as elementary CA, and 2D CA with Moore or von Neumann neighbourhoods.

 # Example Usage